Before my mother died, but when she was very sick, I was dropping my son off at day care.

 But I muddle through, the way we all do with our longings.
 The way you have to do when a person you love deeply isn’t there to fill their place at the holiday table.

-For these past three years, it’s been a challenge to carry on with tradition.
+For these past four years, it’s been a challenge to carry on with tradition.

 If a tradition is inextricably linked to a person who is gone, how can it ever feel right again?